 - Communication with the instructor: Since class sizes are small, you'll have plenty of opportunity to ask questions and discuss issues with the instructor.
 The instructor will be providing in-depth feedback on your work and offering suggestions and advice.
 The instructor will also have a one-on-one meeting with each student.

 - Communication with me: I will not be teaching this winter, but I will still be sitting in on each class to provide technical support to the instructor.
-I will be reading the applications and making admissions decisions, coordinating the dissemination of advance materials, setting up the Yahoo Group, providing support if you have technical problems, and making myself available by email and phone if you have questions or problems of any kind during the course.
+I will be reading the applications and making admissions decisions, coordinating the dissemination of advance materials, setting up the discussion group, providing support if you have technical problems, and making myself available by email and phone if you have questions or problems of any kind during the course.

 Our classes are for writers serious about improving their writing.
 Whether you're a beginner or a published writer, you'll be able to find an Odyssey Online Class to help you attack your weak areas and and level up your writing.